 D.L.
 Moody is a legend of Christian history.
-The namesake of our organization, he is estimated to have preached to 100 million people in his lifetime.
-Moody’s evangelistic mission, heart for the church, and entrepreneurial spirit still impact the world today.
+The namesake of our organization, he is estimated to have preached to more than 100 million people.
+Moody’s evangelistic mission, heart for the church and entrepreneurial spirit still impact the world today.

 A Life of Ministry Impact